 With the paid, Premium, version of the software parents can, among other things:

 - Monitor the videos children are viewing.

 - Remotely view text messages.

 Parents can track usage in a simple online account manager - allowing for remote access - with an activity summary which shows, for example, the child's most visited web sites, most popular friends on instant messaging services and recent searches.

-Norton say this approach helps to teach children Internet safety by actively involving them in setting the rules.
+The company says this approach helps to teach children Internet safety by actively involving them in setting the rules.

-There's a very contentious debate on how useful this software actually is compared with 'traditional parenting'.
+There's a very contentious debate on how useful this software actually is compared with "traditional parenting".

-If you're looking for software to take care of your children for you, you've already failed as a parent.
+"If you're looking for software to take care of your children for you, you've already failed as a parent."

-The sentiment is uncommonly offensive but the sentiment is commonplace.
+The sentiment is uncommonly offensive but commonplace.

 We think that, while both approaches can be useful, software can also be a vital part of parenting: the online equivalent of the stair gate.